polkadot-developers/polkadot-docs/polkadot-protocol/basics/data-encoding.md

 It is not self-describing, meaning the decoding context must have full knowledge of the encoded data types.

-Parity's front-end libraries utilize the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec){target=\_blank} crate (a Rust implementation of the SCALE codec) to handle encoding and decoding for interactions between RPCs and the runtime.
+Parity's libraries utilize the [`parity-scale-codec`](https://github.com/paritytech/parity-scale-codec){target=\_blank} crate (a Rust implementation of the SCALE codec) to handle encoding and decoding for interactions between RPCs and the runtime.

 The `codec` mechanism is ideal for Polkadot SDK-based chains because: